open2c/pairtools/doc/parsing.rst

 .. figure:: _static/read_pair_MU_MM_NM.png
    :scale: 50 %
-   :alt: A read pair with a non-unique alignment on one or both sides
+   :alt: Read pairs with a non-unique alignment on one or both sides
    :align: center

-   A read pair with a non-unique (multi-) alignment on one side
+   Read pairs with a non-unique (multi-) alignment on one side

 ``pairtools parse`` calls an alignment to be multi-mapping when its `MAPQ score <https://bioinformatics.stackexchange.com/questions/2417/meaning-of-bwa-mem-mapq-scores>`_